 UTAS Scholarships and Prizes

-International student, who have completed at least one semester of study at UTAS and apply for this scholarships.
+International students who have completed at least one semester of study at UTAS are able to apply for these scholarships.
 Likewise, commencing international students who have completed Years 11 and 12 in Australia and who have a tertiary entrance score can also apply for any of the scholarships listed here.